 - Apply an adhesive bead around the outside of the pipe approximately 1/4" from the end of the pipe.
-This includes the first fitting or pipe attached to the furnace. - 2.
-Push the pipe and fitting together while twisting the pipe or fitting.
-Twisting the pipe or fitting spreads the adhesive completely within the fitting socket.
+This includes the first fitting or pipe attached to the furnace. - Push the pipe and fitting together while twisting the pipe or fitting.
+Twisting the pipe or fitting spreads the adhesive completely within the fitting socket. - When the pipe is at the socket bottom, inspect the joint.
+Look for a complete, uninterrupted ring of adhesive material around the pipe at the fitting socket.